cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/video.md

 eleventyNavigation:
   key: Video
   parent: Homepage
-  order: 251
+  order: 250
 ---

 The video section of the homepage is updated through the [Video Section](https://as-go-covid19-d-001.azurewebsites.net/wp-admin/post.php?post=7482&action=edit) WordPress post.
+This post uses the _table-data_ tag.

+On most days, the featured video is a recent public service announcement from the California Department of Public Health.
+On days when there is a press conference, the video link is changed to that of the YouTube livestream, and details for when to watch are shared in the header.

 ## What you need to update

 To update a PSA video, you'll need:

 * The YouTube link to the video you want to feature
-* Approvals from the Office of the Governor for the video to feature, title, and video description.
-Talk with a product lead to get this approval.
+* Approvals from the Office of the Governor for the video to feature, its title, and its description.
+Talk with a product manager to get this approval.
 * A high-res image still from the video
   * Enter the YouTube link at https://www.youtubescreenshot.com.
   * Right-click and save the main image it generates.